 Blood pressure medication: Still necessary if I lose weight?

-If you're overweight, losing even 5 pounds (2.3 kilograms) can lower your blood pressure.
-As you slim down, it may be possible to reduce your dose of blood pressure medication — or stop taking your blood pressure medication completely.
-Don't make changes to your blood pressure medication on your own, however.
-Do so only after getting your doctor's OK.
+If you're overweight, losing even just 5 pounds (2.3 kilograms) can lower your blood pressure.
+The more weight lost, the more blood pressure can drop.
+As you lose weight, it may be possible to reduce your dose of blood pressure medication — or stop taking blood pressure medication completely.
+Never make changes to your blood pressure medication on your own, however.
+Talk to your health care provider first.

-Remember, high blood pressure isn't a problem you can treat and then ignore.
-Even if you're able to stop taking blood pressure medication, it's still important to maintain healthy habits.
+Remember, high blood pressure isn't a problem you treat once and then ignore.
+Even if you're safely able to stop taking blood pressure medication, it's always important to maintain healthy habits.
 Here's how:

-- Get 30 minutes of physical activity on most days of the week.
+- Get at least 30 minutes of moderate physical activity every day.

 - Quit smoking.